splunk/public-o11y-docs/synthetics/test-config/test-config.rst

     <h3>Network connection</h3>
   </embed>

-You can run Browser, Uptime, or API tests to simulate network connections of various latencies, including Mobile LTE, Mobile 3G, DSL, and cable internet.
+You can run Browser, Uptime, or API tests to simulate network connections of various latencies, including Mobile LTE, Mobile 3G, DSL, Mobile 5G, and cable internet.
 Testing your site from a variety of connection types lets you monitor the experience of users in a variety of settings.

 .. raw:: html